 1. What needs did your client express?

 My client was looking for a kitchen island that facilitated everything from food prep to hosting a dinner.
-The idea was to make the kitchen a central hub in the home, where visitors could easily join in with whatever was happening: be it sharing a meal, preparing one altogether, and everything in between.
 This required an island-like setup with ample space for all appliances and utilities, such as a hob, oven, dishwasher and storage space.
 Also, enough space for several people to work together without bumping into each other all the time.
 Lastly, enough legroom to be able to sit comfortably during a meal.
 When several people need to be able to work comfortably, the positioning of appliances and utilities is essential.
 The hob, for instance, needs to be close by to the faucet, and the perfect spot for small appliances needs ample power outlets.
 I loved this challenge.